luftsmeerflier/react-apollo-yoga-prisma/README.md

     1. `generated/prisma.graphql` is our schema pulled down from the server via the post deploy hook in `prisma.yml`.
 This introspects our database and returns a graphql spec.
     2. `createServer` starts the yoga server that in turn connects to the remote prisma instance via config info in `db.js`
     3. `resolvers/` is where we will write our queries and mutations on the back end for use by the Apollo client
-    4. `schema.graphql` us yet another schema and its purpose is as yet unclear
+    4. `schema.graphql` is our public facing API spec.
+So in here we define the mutations and queries available to our clients.

 8. to start, you will need to an a `.env` to the root directory.
 This file should have at least:
   1. FRONTEND_URL=localhost:7777